bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.
+  => RDBMS is the system, and SQL is the language used to interact with the system.
+In principle you could have an RDBMS that uses some other language for access, and in principle you could use SQL to interact with some other kind of database system, though in practice the two are closely coupled.

 2. Why do tables need a Primary Key?
+  => Primary key is nothing is nothing but Id of the table.
+Which is necessary to access the data by using ID and can merge the table as foreign key.

 3. What is the name given to a table column that references the Primary Key on another table?
+  => Foreign key column

 4. What do we need in order to have a _many to many_ relationship between two tables?
+  =>Primary key and forign key are the vital item need to have many to many relationship.